From Tidy Time to Tidal Time*: Reflections for Winter/Transitions as the Wheel Turns

 Landykes: Women’s Land Communities, Part 2

 In part 1 (November 18, 2021) we learned about some herstory and experiences of Landykes.
 Would you like to visit Lesbian Land?
 In part 2 we learned more from Landykes telling us about women’s land communities that are actively seeking visitors and/or residents.
 Panelists described their own land groups, as well as others.
 Presenters included: Barbara Lieu,1945; Bethroot Gwynn, 1941; Blanche Jackson, 1940; Jae Haggard, 1947; Musawa, 1944; Nancy Vaughn, 1945; Diana Rivers, 1951; Pelican Lee, 1947; and Treechild, 1959.

-A Women’s Land Contact List (sent electronically as PDF or Word document) with information about 44 communities (including all of the panelists) is available for OLOC members from firstname.lastname@example.org.
+A Women’s Land Contact List (sent electronically as PDF or Word document) with information about 44 communities (including all of the panelists) is available for OLOC members from email@example.com.
 It is also available to Lesbians only from Maize, which publishes the Maize Country Connections Directory with 150 lands; contact JaeHaggard@gmail.com.
-This program was recorded and the video will be posted right here soon.

 Facilitated by Rose Norman, 1949, and Janet Holstine, 1949.

 Click here to download a Resources List of periodicals, directories, books, and articles.

 Two songs were played during the photo PowerPoint.
 Here are the lyrics.